RaghavJindal13/OpenCV2/README.md

 This program is created to click the image through python code by accessing the phone camera which is connected through a URL.Note that the URL may be different and you need to install IP Webcam application on your mobile phones.

 ### __4.__ phone_livestream
-This program is created to livestream through python code by accessing the phone camera which is connected through a URL.Note that the URL may be different.Note that the URL may be different and you need to install IP Webcam application on your mobile phones.
+This program is created to livestream through python code by accessing the phone camera which is connected through a URL.Note that the URL may be different.Note that the URL may be different and you need to install IP Webcam application on your mobile phones

 ### __5.__ crop_image.ipynb
 This file is created to crop the image for a specified frame in the program.